 I grew up in Ohio.
-I returned here two years ago after completing my Master's Degree (Philosophy with a specialization in Bioethics) at Boston University.
+I returned here a few years ago after completing my Master's Degree (Philosophy with a specialization in Bioethics) at Boston University.
 My thesis was on the ethics of human augmentation (the genetic engineering/cybernetic limb/psychopharmaceutical part, not the boob job part).
 If you are into the whole Myers-Briggs thing I am an INTJ.

 This... this is probably obvious, but I'm a nerd.

 I'd describe myself as a realist.
 Most people would probably call me a cynic.
 Though I suppose I would rather stand with George Carlin on this one and go with "disappointed idealist."
 That idealism does flare up now and again.
 It's reminiscent of heartburn in that way.